19 Day Lhasa To Nepal Border

 A scenic morning ride on a newly paved road through traditional Tibetan landscapes to Rongbuk Monastery where the staff has set up the highest campsite of the trip at just under 5000 meters, with views of the stunning north face of Everest from camp.

 After lunch, it's an exciting ride to Tibet Everest Base Camp, cycling on a graded road for in-your-face views of the spectacular, massive north face of Everest, located 8 km from the Rongbuk monastery.

 Day 14 - Bike Tingri 4300m + Tsamda Hot Springs | Cross Lamma La 5120m

 An early start for the ride back to the Friendship highway via the Lamma La (5120m) where we can witness nomads in summer.

 Around 60 km, we will get to the highway to Old Tingri, also known as Gangkar.
-It is worth a walk around for a glimpse of Tibetan village life and view of the summit of Mount Everest and Mount Cho Oyo.
-We cycle on a bit further to our camp beside the Tsamda hot springs.
+It is worth a walk around for a glimpse of Tibetan village life and a view of the summit of Mount Everest and Mount Cho Oyo.
+We cycle a bit further to our camp beside the Tsamda hot springs.
 (90 km)